kragen/derctuo/foam-electro-etching.md

 to either the oxide or the underlying metal, to use the pattern thus deposited.
-As another example, you could selectively deposit aluminum in an argon atmosphere by plasma-vaporizing it, then use an oxidizing atmosphere to selectively oxidize areas where you don't want the aluminum.
+As another example, you could selectively deposit aluminum in an argon atmosphere by plasma-vaporizing it, then use an oxidizing atmosphere to selectively oxidize areas where you don’t want the aluminum.

 Using a cold plasma pencil instead of just a glow discharge may permit more flexibility, for example by allowing a higher degree of ionization than a glow discharge can achieve, or allowing short-lived ionized species to decay.
-But it probably can't achieve as fine precision.
+But it probably can’t achieve as fine precision.

 Another way to pattern a surface by local heating is by resistance heating, like a spot welder does.
-At short distances you can invoke field electron emission (20–40 V/μm, lower with a low-work-function coating) or thermionic emission to liberate electrodes from your "write head" with which to bombard the surface.
-(At short distances at atmospheric pressures there isn't enough gas to sustain an avalanche discharge.)
+At short distances you can invoke field electron emission (20–40 V/μm, lower with a low-work-function coating) or thermionic emission to liberate electrodes from your “write head” with which to bombard the surface.
+(At short distances at atmospheric pressures there isn’t enough gas to sustain an avalanche discharge.)
 This is actually the same process described above for generating plasma, but with a different purpose, of heating the surface rather than generating ions, so the current is in the